 - Professor Graham Crow

-- Professor of Sociology and Methodology (since 2013); Co-Investigator, ESRC National Centre for Research Methods (NCRM); Associate Director of the Scottish Graduate School of Social Science (SGSSS)
+- Professor of Sociology and Methodology (since 2013); Co-Investigator, ESRC National Centre for Research Methods (NCRM)

 - G.2 22a Buccleuch Place Edinburgh UK EH8 9LN

 - Research Interests

 - Research methods, Interdisciplinary Research, Research Ethics, Research methods and methodological innovations, Comparative, historical, and theoretical sociology, Sociology of families, households and domestic life, Sociology of communities

 Publications: authored books

 Crow, G. (2006) ‘Solidarity’ in John Scott (ed.)
 Sociology: The Key Concepts (London: Routledge), pp.170-2.

 Crow, G. and Maclean, C. (2006) ‘Community’ in G. Payne (ed.)
 Social Divisions (Basingstoke: Palgrave), second edition, pp.305-24.